 - Rheumatoid arthritis

 Dosage Of Azathioprine For Dogs

 The usual dosage of azathioprine for dogs is 0.5 to 1 mg per pound of body weight given orally once a day.
-It comes in 50 mg tablets, and your veterinarian will instruct you on how to properly administer them to your dog in the correct dosage.
-Azathioprine can be given with or without food.
-Use of the drug should not be stopped abruptly, and dogs that take it need to be weaned off of it gradually if they must discontinue use.
+It comes in 50 mg tablets, and your veterinarian will give further instructions on how to properly administer them to your dog in the correct dosage.
+You can also give azathioprine to your dog with or without food.

-A word of caution.
-Azathioprine can be absorbed through the skin, so dog owners should wear gloves when giving this medication to their pets and wash their hands thoroughly afterward.
-Pregnant dog owners should not handle the drug at all.
+A further word of caution: Azathioprine can be absorbed through the skin, so dog owners should wear gloves when giving this medication to their pets and wash their hands thoroughly afterward.
+However, pregnant dog owners should not handle the drug at all.

 Side Effects Of Azathioprine For Dogs

 There are some potential side effects of azathioprine use in dogs.
-The drug is normally safe to use with veterinary supervision, but if you see concerning side effects of the medication in your dog, contact your veterinarian, as they may wish to adjust the dosage or seek an alternative form of treatment.
-Here are some side effects that have been seen in dogs that take azathioprine.
+The drug is normally safe to use with veterinary supervision, but if you see concerning side effects of the medication in your dog, then contact your veterinarian, as they may wish to adjust the dosage or seek an alternative form of treatment.

 - Loss of appetite